FACT CHECK: Trump's False Claims On 'Medicare For All'

 5. Strength of Medicare: Trump writes that "Democrats have already harmed seniors by slashing Medicare by more than $800 billion over 10 years to pay for Obamacare.
 Likewise, Democrats would gut Medicare with their planned government takeover of American health care."

-He's repeating a claim that was widely debunked during the 2012 election.
-The Affordable Care Act actually strengthened the solvency of Medicare, but it's since been weakened again by the GOP tax cut.
+He is repeating a claim that was widely debunked during the 2012 election.
+The Affordable Care Act actually strengthened the solvency of Medicare, but it has since been weakened again by the GOP tax cut.

 The president is trying to play on the fears of seniors — who vote in large numbers — with the claim that any effort to improve health security for younger Americans must come at their expense.
 But that is a false choice.